These are the different dances divided by general technical characteristics that are part of our regulations:

 5:00 |

-Article 7.7: It is The use of scenic elements is permitted as long as they are assembled and dismantled within the indicated times.
-Stagehands can be used for assembly and disassembly.
-The track must be completely clean within the time allocated for assembly.
-Time will begin It will count at the moment when the first assembly person enters and it will end. when the last person leaves the competition track.
+The use of scenic elements is permitted as long as they are set up and taken down within the indicated times.
+Stagehands may be used for setup and takedown.
+The floor must be left completely clean within the time allotted for setup.
+The time will start counting the moment the first person involved in setup enters and will end when the last person leaves the competition floor.

-7.7.1 Elements that could damage the floor or that could be a danger to athletes are not allowed, for example, any type of liquid.
+7.7.1 Elements that could damage the floor or be a danger to the athletes, for example, any type of liquid, are not permitted.

-7.7.2 Not available The use of any type of live animal is permitted.
+7.7.2 The use of any type of live animal is not permitted.

 |